comeetie/greed/cran-comments.md

-Dear cran members.
+Dear cran members,

-I corrected the compilation problem that you found on solaris and checked against this distribution.
+I corrected the problem found with valgrind.
+The provided example did no raise a warning anymore.
+I also added a vignette and worked on input checking and priors specification.
+I have performed the same tests as previously with similar results (same notes; 1 on UTF8 on Solaris, and 1 on package size on Windows and Ubuntu).

 ## Test environments